vidaud/seta/seta-doc/docs/user-guide/web-app.md

 2. A dropdown box appears automatically, with two sections:
     1. one section with a list of *autocomplete* words (left side),
     2. one section with a map of the *related terms* to search (right side).
 In this section, it is possible to choose for *Related Terms Clusters* or *Related Terms*.
-3. After selecting the term to search, click in button *search*
+3. After selecting the term to search, click in button :octicons-search-16: Search

 <figure markdown>